COVID-19 Vaccination Hub

 The vaccine is only available from the NHS and the NHS will contact you when it is your turn.
-At present, appointments are only being offered to the public over 80 years old.

-- NEVER ask for payment or for your bank details.
+The NHS will NEVER ask for payment or for your bank details.

 If you believe you have been the victim of fraud or identity theft you should report this directly to Action Fraud on 0300 123 2040.
 Where the victim is vulnerable, report it to Sussex Police online or by calling 101.